ChartIQ/Charting-Library---iOS-Sample-App-Legacy/README.md

 ## Requirements

-* a valid version of ChartIQ's charting library (version 7.0.2 or greater).
+- a valid version of ChartIQ's charting library (version 7.0.2 or greater).
 Please contact sales@chartiq.com if you do not already have a license or evaluation version.

+- This sample Mobile Application is written using Swift 3.
+  - To run it, you will need to use Xcode version 10.0 or prior.
+  - The following link can be used to the download it: https://developer.apple.com/download/more (Search for Xcode 10.0)

 ## Getting started